k-paxian/dart-json-mapper/README.md

 Example: `'foo', 'bar', 'foo/bar/baz'`
     * *typeNameProperty* declares the necessity for annotated class and all it's subclasses to dump their own type name to the property named as this param value
+    * *enumValues* Provides a way to specify enum values, via Dart built in capability for all Enum instances. `Enum.values`
     * *ignoreNullMembers* If set to `true` Null class members will be excluded from serialization process
     * *allowCircularReferences* As of `int` type.
 Allows certain number of circular object references during serialization.
     * *scheme* dynamic [Scheme](#schemes) marker to associate this meta information with particular mapping scheme